 Booms near the shore need to be placed beyond the breaking waves (surf zone).

-These photos show what happens when you try to fight mother nature, you can see clearly in both photos the breaking waves that threw the boom on the shore.
+These photos show what happens when you try to fight mother nature, you can see clearly in both photos the breaking waves that threw the boom onto the shore.

 There is always a shortage of boom to protect all sensitive areas, In this case the booms will certainly be damaged and the oil will pass over them.
 This can only be classed as a waste of valuble resourses.